toneflix/laravel-console/README.md

         2. `--force`: Force the deployment.
         3. `--dev`: Run in development mode (This will prevent composer from removing dev dependencies)
         4. `--log-level=2`: How log the output should handled. `0` = none, `1` = console only, `2` = file and console.
-        5. `--mock-php`: If your server is on a shared hosting which uses a different version on the CLI less that php 8.1, this option allows you to use a different version of php of your choice, publish the [config file](#post-installation) and update the `php_bin` option or set `PHP_BINARY` option on your .env file (Make sure the path is an abosolute path to your prefered php biinary).
+        5. `--mock-php`: If your server is on a shared hosting which uses a different version on the CLI less that php 8.1, this option allows you to use a different version of php of your choice, publish the [config file](#post-installation) and update the `php_bin` option or set `VISUALCONSOLE_PHP_BINARY` option on your .env file (Make sure the path is an abosolute path to your prefered php binary).
+You can also set the `composer` option or set the `VISUALCONSOLE_COMPOSER` option on your .env.

     Example: